dashkite/local-credentials/README.md

 ### Profile

-#### *Profile.create data → profile*
+#### *Profile.create data ⇢ profile*

 Creates a profile with the given data and stores it in LocalStorage.
 Automatically generates encryption and signature keypairs for use with the profile.
+Returns a promise for the profile.

 #### *Profile.load → profile*